badlogic/mariozechner.at/src/posts/2025-11-30-pi-coding-agent/index.md

 I grew up in the DOS era, so terminal user interfaces are what I grew up with.
 From the fancy setup programs for Doom to Borland products, TUIs were with me until the end of the 90s.
 And boy was I fucking happy when I eventually switched to a GUI operating system.
 While TUIs are mostly portable and easily streamable, they also suck at information density.
 Having said all that, I thought starting with a terminal user interface for pi makes the most sense.
 I could strap on a GUI later whenever I felt like I needed to.

+So why build my own TUI framework?
+I've looked into the alternatives like [Ink](https://github.com/vadimdemedes/ink), [Blessed](https://github.com/chjj/blessed), [OpenTUI](https://github.com/sst/opentui), and so on.
+I'm sure they're all fine in their own way, but I definitely don't want to write my TUI like a React app.
+Blessed seems to be mostly unmaintained, and OpenTUI is explicitly not production ready.
+Also, writing my own TUI framework on top of Node.js seemed like a fun little challenge.

 ### Two kinds of TUIs

 Writing a terminal user interface is not rocket science per se.
 You just have to pick your poison.
 There's basically two ways to do it.
 One is to take ownership of the terminal viewport (the portion of the terminal contents you can actually see) and treat it like a pixel buffer.
 Instead of pixels you have cells that contain characters with background color, foreground color, and styling like italic and bold.
 I call these full screen TUIs.
 Amp and opencode use this approach.